-Parameter Environmental Mitigation Measures Institutional Responsibility Impacts - Implementation Monitoring/Supervision Construction Impacts and Mitigation Me Inadequate planning Designate an Environmental Health and Contractor PMU, Division/Regional Planning could lead to non- implementation of EMP during the construction phase and result in significant environmental impacts leading to noncompliance with ADB's environmental safeguard requirements.
-Safety Officer (EHSO).
+Parameter Environmental Impacts Mitigation Measures Institutio nal Responsibility Implementation Monitoring/Supervision Construction Phase Impa cts and Mitigation Measure es estate es Construction Planning Inadequate planning could lead to non-implementation of EMP during the construction phase and result in significant environmental impacts leading to noncompliance with ADB's environmental safeguard requirements.
+Designate an Environmental Health and Safety Officer (EHSO).
 Conduct training on the rationale for and implementation of the SEMP and EMP to enhance general understanding and clarify responsibilities regarding implementation, including monitoring and reporting, must also be provided to relevant staff of contractors (including EHSOs) The Contractor will be required to submit to PMU, for review and approval, a SEMP including (a) proposed sites/locations for construction work camps, storage areas, hauling roads, lay down areas, disposal areas for solid and hazardous wastes, (b) specific mitigation measures following the approved EMP; (c) monitoring program as per EMP; and (d) budget for SEMP implementation.
 No works can commence prior to approval of SEMP.
-The SEMP will include the following: Construction Compound Management Plan; Construction Traffic Management Plan; Office, PIU, PMSC
+The SEMP will include the following: Construction Compound Management Plan; Construction Traffic Management Plan; Construction Health and Safety Plan (including COVID-19 H&S guidance); Materials Management Plan; Moise and Vibration Management Plan; Water Quality Management Plan; Dust Management Plan; Dust Management Plan; Waste Management Plan; Emergency Incident Response Plan.
+Contractor PMU, Division/Regional Office, PIU, PMSC

-Parameter Environmental Environmental Mitigation Measures Institutional Responsibility Impacts Implementation Monitoring/Supervision iii.
-Construction Health and Safety Plan (including COVID-19 H&S guidance); iv.
-Materials Management Plan; v.
-Noise and Vibration Management Plan vi.
-Water Quality Management Plan; vii.
-Dust Management Plan; viii.
-Waste Management Plan; and ix.
-Emergency Incident Response Plan.
-Excavation Works Excavations may affect local drainage patterns if surface and groundwater collect in voids as they are being dug.
-All excavations shall be done to the minimum dimension as required for safety and working facility.
+Parameter Environmental Impacts Mitigation Measures Institutio onal Responsibility Implementation Monitoring/Supervision Excavation Works Excavations may affect local drainage patterns if surface and groundwater collect in voids as they are being dug. minimum dimension as required for safety and working facility.
 The excavation shall be executed in such manner, that the contractor does not damage or interfere with existing services or structures.
 If damage or interference is so caused, the contractor shall make arrangements with the supply and/or building owner to execute the repairs at the contractor's own cost.
 All excavations and other work shall be carried out during nighttime at busy road section.
 Road drains and channels shall be kept free from obstructions at all times.
-Contractor PMU, Division/Regional Office, PIU, PMSC Removal of Trees Trees have been identified near the vicinity of subproject alignments, but will not After the finalization of the designs and layout of the project components, the trees within proposed construction areas will be marked; Contractor PMU, Division/Regional Office, PIU, PMSC

-Parameter Environmental Mitigation Measures Institutional Responsibility Impacts Implementation Monitoring/Supervision Soil erosion and sediment mobilization be felled according to a report/ letter (Appendix 12) by Bakerganj Pourashava to the PD of CTCRP stating that 13 roads of under three packages on the ground have no trees within in the crest width of the road.
-Trees that are on the road outside the crest width of the road will not need to be felled for road development.
-However, if unavoidable, necessary mitigation shall be implemented.
-Excavation during construction will generate loose soil which can be carried through surface run-off during a rainfall.
-Trees within area required for construction will be felled after prior approval; Replacement of the tree shall be undertaken by LGED at the replacement ratio of two trees for every tree that is cut (e.g., 2:1 ratio); No tree cutting should be done during bird nesting season Or, ensure that trees being cut have no active bird nests.
+Contractor PMU, Division/Regional Office, PIU, PMSC Removal of Trees Trees will not be require to cut.
+Tree will not need to be cut but if needed by any chance following measures will be undertaken: Trees within area required for construction will be felled after prior approval; Replacement of the tree shall be undertaken by LGED at the replacement ratio of two trees for every tree that is cut (e.g., 2:1 ratio); No tree cutting should be done during bird nesting season Or, ensure that trees being cut have no active bird nests.
 Contractor should be able to spot active bird nests prior to any tree cutting attempt; Only trees that will require removal within the proposed construction areas of the sites will be cut; and For trees that will not be cut, take all precautions to protect them from any damage from construction activities.
-The Contractor shall plan his works to minimize surface excavation works during the rainy season where practicable.
-Precautions to be taken at any time of year when rainstorms are likely, actions to be taken when a rainstorm is imminent or forecast, and actions to be taken during or after rainstorms shall be developed by the Contractor.
-The earthwork sites where exposed land surface is vulnerable to runoff shall be consolidated and/or covered.
 Contractor PMU, Division/Regional Office, PIU, PMSC